Biden accuses Russia of genocide in Ukraine | Politics

 Biden accuses Russia of genocide in Ukraine

-U.S. President Joe Biden said for the first time on Tuesday that Russia's invasion of Ukraine amounts to genocide then qualified the statement by saying that a legal process would make the final determination.
-It was established in 1948 as a crime under international law in a United Nations convention.
-Since the end of the Cold War, the State Department has formally used the term seven times.
+"Your family budget, your ability to fill up your tank, none of it should hinge on whether a dictator declares war and commits genocide a half a world away," Biden said at an event in Iowa on fuel prices.
+Secretary of State Antony Blinken and national security adviser Jake Sullivan have both stopped short of describing Russia’s assault as a genocide in recent days.

-U.S. President Joe Biden said for the first time on Tuesday that Russia's invasion of Ukraine amounts to genocide then qualified the statement by saying that a legal process would make the final determination.
+U.S. President Joe Biden said for the first time on Tuesday that Russia's invasion of Ukraine amounts to genocide, a significant escalation of the president’s rhetoric.
 Biden used the term genocide in a speech at an ethanol plant in Iowa and later stood by the description as he prepared to board Air Force One.

 ALSO READ